bennevans/bennevans.github.io/_posts/2018-09-10-aligning-images-with-spatial-transformer-networks.markdown

 # Dataset creation
-I created a dataset by taking 64x64 center crops from the [SceneNet dataset](https://robotvault.bitbucket.io/scenenet-rgbd.html) and generating a random warp to create 170k image-warp pairs.
+I created a dataset by taking 64x64 center crops from the [SceneNet dataset](https://robotvault.bitbucket.io/scenenet-rgbd.html) and generated a random warp to create 170k image-warp pairs.
 The noise parameter was set to 0.1 for training.

 Example images: